adamazad/dutch-auction/README.md

 Demo app implementing a dutch auction.
 * Updates to every auction state are sent over SSE (Server Sent Events).
 * All security aspects have been neglected
-* Due to the Author's inexperience with the node ecosystem, the app has been implemented in ClojureScript
+* Due to the Author's inexperience with the Node and NPM ecosystem, the app has been implemented in ClojureScript using the Google Closure JavaScript Compiler

 ## How to build with Docker